Martin-Bernstein/Trickling_up.jl/README.md

 The original scripts that I translate into Julia are `auclertoriginal/replication/Figure1.py`, `auclertoriginal/ct_re_solver.py`, and `auclertoriginal/trickling up model.py`.

+The mathematical background of the model simulation functions are described in my [package documentation](https://martin-bernstein.github.io/Trickling_up.jl/dev/).

-There are two ways to run my replication: from this repository, using software installed on your machine; or via a Docker container.
+**There are two ways to run my replication**: from this repository, using software installed on your machine; or via a Docker container.
 (If you are unfamiliar with Docker, replicating via the Docker container allows you to run the project on a virtual machine configured with all of the necessary software.)

 This readme will explain steps first for replication using this repository, and second using the docker container.